 Washington, DC

-The Duke in DC program offers a unique and exciting opportunity to live, study, and work in the nation’s capital - experience up close how public policy shapes society and your place in it.
+Duke in DC offers a unique and exciting opportunity to live, study, and work in the nation’s capital, and to experience up close how public policy shapes society and your place in it.
 Whether your future is as a lawyer, a social entrepreneur, a teacher, a high-tech innovator, an artist, or simply an engaged citizen, public policy matters to you – this program helps you understand how.

-Duke in DC has a pre-professional tilt, connecting classroom study to experiential learning oriented around policy innovation and public leadership.
+Duke in DC connects classroom study to experiential learning oriented around policy innovation and public leadership.
 You meet in weekly seminars with Duke faculty members.
-The courses often feature high-profile practitioners from the media, government, and advocacy communities—often Duke alums—who are eager to show you how Washington really works and to guide your intellectual and professional development.
+Xourses often feature high-profile practitioners from the media, government, and advocacy communities—often Duke alums—who are eager to show you how Washington really works and to guide your intellectual and professional development.
 Program includes a 28-hour/week internship.

 Worldwide Experiences